-

 The truth

 Hepatitis B is not a routine blood test.
-You should not assume you have been tested.
-You should ask your doctor about hepatitis B testing to be sure.
+You should not assume you have been tested or that you don’t have the virus.
+Ask your doctor for a hepatitis B test to be sure.

 The myth